PrestaShop/prestashop.github.io/content/news/posts/2023/contributor-interview-louis-authie.md

 <img style="border: 1px solid #CCC; float: center; margin: 0 1em 1em 0;" width="517" height="388" src="/assets/images/2023/05/lauthie.jpg">

 **Louis is a freelance full stack developer at Web Helpers, with over 120 contributions on GitHub.
-He’s also a member of [Friends of Presta](https://friendsofpresta.org/en), an association that gathers a community of developers and integrators around the open-source ecommerce solution PrestaShop.**
+He’s also a member of [Friends of Presta](https://friendsofpresta.org/en), an association that gathers a community of developers and integrators around the open source ecommerce solution PrestaShop.**

 <div style="clear:both"></div>